 Do you believe that you have been hurt in an Indiana slip and fall accident that was caused by someone else's negligence or dangerous behavior?
-Slip and fall accidents can be very problematic for the victim, who may have life changing injuries from which he or she may have to miss work and go through additional medical treatment and rehabilitation for.
+Slip and fall accidents can be very problematic for the victim, who may have life-changing injuries from which he or she may have to miss work and go through additional medical treatment and rehabilitation.

-Determining who is liable in a slip and fall injury is extremely important.
+Determining who is liable for a slip and fall injury is extremely important.
 The support of a knowledgeable attorney like Jeff Shaw at Shaw Law is crucial for determining all potentially liable parties.